Advance Your Career With a MAT Online

 This course examines social, cultural, philosophical, historical, and ethical foundations and their impact on education and schools in society.
 Teacher candidates will analyze how the context, structure, and history of education influence current school policies and practices.

-The faculty at Pepperdine University’s Graduate School of Education and Psychology (GSEP) understands that every student brings a world of unique insights that can enrich everyone else’s learning experience.
-GSEP faculty are experts in their disciplines, and are dedicated to helping you grow as a leader as you pursue your degree.
+Our faculty believe that every student brings a world of unique insights that can enrich the entire GSEP community.
+GSEP faculty are experts in their disciplines and are dedicated to helping you grow as a leader as you pursue your degree.

 Career Paths After Earning Your MAT Online